Hari Won

-She moved to Vietnam in 2007 to support her father and has been there ever since.
+Esther Lưu (born June 22, 1985), professionally known as Hari Won, is a South Korean-born Vietnamese singer, actress, and MC in Vietnam.
+She moved to Vietnam in 2007 to support her father.
 In 2010, she started learning Vietnamese at Ho Chi Minh City University of Social Science and Humanities.
-She is currently living and working in Ho Chi Minh City, Vietnam.
+She is living and working in Ho Chi Minh City, Vietnam.
 Hari is fluent in Vietnamese, Korean, English and is proficient in Japanese.